markusweis/ai-project/experiments_and_models.md

 - Padding with -1 or 0
 - Random instead of sorting
 - Sigmoid instead of InstanceNorm1d / removing InstanceNorm1d without any replacement?
+- check for overfitting: edge accuracy on (a little and working subset of) the training set

 ## 2. Graph-convolutional Neural Network